Teewambua/Teewambua/README.md

 # Data Science & Machine Learning Journey

-Welcome to my Tee repository!
+Welcome to my Teewambua repository!
 I'm a student eager to explore the world of data science and machine learning.
 This repository will serve as a place to track my progress, experiments, and learning materials as I grow my skills in the field.

 ## Table of Contents